EHotwagner/RecoilEngine/AI/Wrappers/DotNet/README.md

 ---

-**Ready to build the next generation of RTS AI?** Start with F# for maximum power, or use C# for familiarity - either way, you get the benefits of F#'s superior type system.
+**Ready to build the next generation of RTS AI with F#?** Get started with the pure data-oriented approach for maximum performance and type safety.

 ## Overview

-The .NET wrapper allows you to write AI implementations in C#, F#, and other .NET languages.
-It provides a bridge between the native C AI interface and managed .NET code, handling marshalling of data types, events, and commands.
+This F# platform provides a pure data-oriented interface for developing AI for the RecoilEngine.
+It handles marshalling of data types, events, and commands through direct P/Invoke interfaces, eliminating unnecessary layers and maximizing performance.

 ### .NET Naming Conventions